DataDog/hiring-engineers/answers.md

 # Answers

+Thank you for the oppportunity to apply for the position as Solutions Engineer at Datadog.
+I have very much enjoyed working with and seeing the various aspects of the Datadog solution.

+I have included the question list from [README.md](/README.md) to ensure everything is logically arranged.
+All the questions are highlighted as headings with my answers clearly described underneath with screenshots, code snippets and commands run.

 ## Prerequisites - Setup the environment

-Clone the repo to the desktop, check out the correct branch and setup the vagrant host.
+Clone the repo to your PC, check out the correct branch and setup the vagrant host.
 ```bash
 git clone https://github.com/daclutter/hiring-engineers.git
 cd hiring-engineers